Perpendicular: Construction of the perpendicular

 To prove that the PQ is perpendicular to AB, use the SSS congruence theorem for QPA' and QPB' to conclude that angles OPA' and OPB' are equal.
 Then use the SAS congruence theorem for triangles OPA' and OPB' to conclude that angles POA and POB are equal.
+See also Radical axis.

 To make the perpendicular to the line g at or through the point P using Thales's theorem, see the animation at right.

 The Pythagorean theorem can be used as the basis of methods of constructing right angles.
 For example, by counting links, three pieces of chain can be made with lengths in the ratio 3:4:5.
 These can be laid out to form a triangle, which will have a right angle opposite its longest side.
 This method is useful for laying out gardens and fields, where the dimensions are large, and great accuracy is not needed.
 The chains can be used repeatedly whenever required.